LucMekouar/URSS_2024-Hallucination-Cascades-in-Autoregressive-LLMs/README.md

 ## Description

 This repository contains the code scripts, dataset and human labelled data used for this Undergraduate Research Support Scheme (URSS) 2024 summer research project.
-The project focuses on generating and analyzing responses from various large language models (LLMs) and involves both descriptive and inferential analysis of the results.
+The project focuses on generating and analyzing responses from various Large Language Models (LLMs) and involves both descriptive and inferential analysis of the results.

 ## Code Overview